openwns/documentation/usersGuide/modules/dll/lte/experiment1.rst

 .. figure:: images/LTER8RefDL.*
    :align: center

-These figures show uplink and downlink user throughput distributions for the indoor hotspot (InH) scenario for three different partners of the the WINNERPLUS_ evaluation group.
+These figures show uplink and downlink user throughput distributions for the Indoor Hotspot (InH) scenario for three different partners of the the WINNERPLUS_ evaluation group.
 The openWNS complies with all five IMT-Advanced scenarios, but for simplicity we will only process the InH scenario in this tutorial.